How To Buy An Ebook And Make Sure That You Own It

 Buy an Ebook and Keep It

-When you buy an ebook, do you purchase it or only rent it?
+When you buy an ebook online, do you really purchase it like a paperback, or only rent it?
+And if there is a difference, what restrictions come with either choice?

-Ebook retailers such as Amazon Kindle Books, Google Play Books, and Apple iBooks use Digital Rights Management (DRM).
+Ebook retailers such as Amazon Kindle, Google Play Books, and Apple Books use Digital Rights Management (DRM) to control how you use the ebooks you buy.

 The much-publicized stories of a user’s Kindle being wiped of all previous purchases by Amazon and Barnes and Noble’s limit on updating an ebook after a credit card expires are examples of how ebook control can work.

-Do you own ebooks with DRM?
+So, do you really own ebooks with DRM?

-What can you do to ensure that when you buy an ebook, you buy it with no or next to no limitations?
+Probably not many of us.
+So, what can you do to ensure that when you buy an ebook, you buy it with no or next to no limitations?

 How can you really buy an ebook?

-Some retailers are now offering ebooks that are both DRM free and in popular file types to suit almost all e-reading devices.
+Some retailers are now offering ebooks that are both DRM-free and in popular file types to suit almost all e-reading devices.

 Smashwords, Draft2Digital, and Kobo are at the forefront of DRM-free ebook sales.

-If you can’t locate a DRM-free version of an ebook for your device on your retailer, see if you can buy or download a DRM-free epub version of the ebook elsewhere.
+If you can’t locate a DRM-free version of an ebook for your device on your preferred retailer, see if you can buy or download a DRM-free epub version of the ebook elsewhere.

-Then use Calibre to convert the ebook file to the type used by your device.
+Then, use Calibre to convert the ebook file to the type used by your device.

 Amazon Kindle DRM-free ebooks